BerkeleyPhotonicsGenerator/BPG/README.md

 are using a bash/sh/zsh shell.
 3) At this point any layout generator can be run by executing `python <PATH TO PYTHONFILE>`

-BPG is based on the idea of creating parametrized layout generators.
-These layout generators (internally referred to as templates or masters) contain a generic procedural description of how to construct a device given a set of technology and device parameters.
-Every layout generator must subclass `BPG.PhotonicTemplateBase`.
-An example of a basic rectangular waveguide is provided in `BPG/examples/Waveguide.py`.
-You can find the implementation for PhotonicTemplateBase in `BPG/template.py`

-In order to use this template to generate a real GDS/LSF, we create a `BPG.PhotonicLayoutManager` instance, and pass it a specification yaml file which describes what parameters to use.
-This design can then be exported directly into GDS with `BPG.PhotonicLayoutManager.generate_gds()` or to Lumerical with `BPG.PhotonicLayoutManager.generate_lsf()` (after calling generate_flat_gds).
-You can find the implementation of PhotonicLayoutManager in `BPG/layout_manager.py`

 ## Contributing
 We'd love your help in building and improving BPG!
 Please create an issue and contact Pavan at pvnbhargava@berkeley.edu before sending your first pull request.
 Please make sure to run the test suite (run_tests.py)